ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

 Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
 Any alteration to the `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn` attributes recreates your instance.
 For a list of current argument references with the `Forces new resource` specification, see the [ibm_database Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
 {: important}

 Use Terraform to manage your infrastructure through the [`ibm_database` Resource for Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database) supports provisioning {{site.data.keyword.databases-for}} deployments.
+Alternatively, you can use Terraform IBM Modules to manage your infrastructure through [Terraform IBM Modules for {{site.data.keyword.databases-for-rabbitmq}}](https://registry.terraform.io/modules/terraform-ibm-modules/icd-rabbitmq/ibm/latest){: external}.

 Select the [hosting model](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform) you want your database to be provisioned on.
 You can change this later.